wardis962/Spotify-music-taste-analyzer/README.md

-# 🎵 Spotify Music Taste Analyzer
+# 🎵 spotify Music Taste Analyzer

 A client-side web app that connects to your Spotify account and analyzes your liked songs to generate a personalized music taste profile — no backend, no server required.